occivink/kakoune-snippets/README.md

 Snippets can be executed when a certain string is written directly in the buffer with the help of triggers.
 To each snippet is associated a regex which we call a trigger.

 Triggers can be automatically expanded with the help of the `snippets_auto_expand`, or they can be expanded manually by using the `snippets-expand-trigger` command.
 By default, this command tries to expand the current selection if it is a trigger, but you can also pass it an argument to select a different part of the buffer.
+The option `snippets_triggers_regex` can be used to help select triggers.
+It's a simple alternation of all triggers as a single regex.

 For example, this call will try to select a trigger on the current line and expand it.
 If it fails, the selection stays unmodified.
 ```
 snippets-expand-trigger %{
-    reg / "%opt{snippets_triggers_regex}\z"
+    reg / "%opt{snippets_triggers_regex}"
+    # select to the beginning of the line, and then subselect for one of the triggers
     exec 'hGhs<ret>'
 }
 ```